kudos/node-passwords/README.md

 Passwords is a standard and simple interface to cryptographic hashing for secure password storage.

-It runs on node.js and io.js and is transparently compatible with traditional callbacks, promises and generators.
+It's compatible with node.js v0.8+ and io.js and transparently supports traditional callbacks, promises and generators (see installation).
+It uses the Javascript runtime's PBKDF2 implementation and has no external dependencies.

 There is a companion library [written in Python](/kudos/passwords) which is compatible with the PBKDF2 hashes produced by this library.